lorenzoamantea1/snake-game/README.md

 1. **Clone or Download the Repository:**

-   Clone the repository or download the files to your computer:
+   Clone the repository or download the files to your computer and open the index.html file:

    ```bash
    git clone https://github.com/lorenzoamantea1/snake-game.git